Myoung11/Sales-Receipt-III/README.md

 # C++
 User will enter: number of items, name of each, price of each, sales tax %.
 OUTPUT: each item name and its cost, total cost, sales tax, and grand total.
 # Example Input/Output
+Enter in the number of sales items to be calculated: 3

+Enter in the name of sales item number 1: pen
+Enter in the price of the pen : $1.00
+Enter in the name of sales item number 2: Book
+Enter in the price of the Book : $10.50
+Enter in the name of sales item number 3: Gum
+Enter in the price of the Gum : $.50

 Enter in the sales tax percentage
 (Enter 10 for 10%): 6